jbohren-forks/personalrobots-pkg/vision/stereo_blob_tracker/README.txt

 bin/stereo_blob_tracker images:=videre/images calparams:=videre/cal_params points:=videre/tracked_points

-from the tracker window, select the object you want to track.
+from the tracker window, select the object you want to track by draging a rectangle area with the mouse.
 Be sure that your selection area (rectangle) is completely within the blob.

+The 3D points are publish in camera frame, right hand system x to the right, y downward and z forward, the unit is meter.

-run the following command to verify 3d points are being published bin/stereo_blob_listener points:=videre/tracked_points
+run the following command to verify 3d points are being published bin/stereo_blob_tracker_listener points:=videre/tracked_points